PantherParade/Minimal-OS/README.md

 Issue or reach out to me.

 The goal isn't to recreate every feature available in Rockbox.
-Minimal OS is intentionally well, minimal and will remain focused on a simple, music-first iPod experience.
+Minimal OS is intentionally, well, minimal and will remain focused on a simple, music-first iPod experience.

 ## Development

-Minimal OS was developed with the assistance of AI coding tools and extensively reviewed, tested, debugged, and refined through repeated real-world use on supported iPod hardware.
+Minimal OS was developed with the assistance of AI coding tools, reviewed, and refined through repeated real-world use on supported iPod hardware.

 ## Rockbox